 Our readers are equipped with the tools to tackle unfamiliar vocabulary and material.
 They are able to recommend books to their peers and enjoy reading a wide range of genres, including non-fiction.
 Children enjoy participating in book talk, including evaluating an author’s use of language and how this can affect the reader.
 We encourage our pupils to see themselves as discerning readers and to be confident in discussing not only whether they enjoy a text but also the extent to which they agree with it.
+We ensure the books we read as part of our reading curriculum and in our books corners are representative of our wider school community and reflect the diversity of our childrens’ lived experiences.

 How we teach Reading